tummychow/rolldice/README.md

 ---

 ## Todo
-- Add parsing for d-style input, eg `rolldice 3d6` to roll three six-sided dice, or `rolldice 3d6+2` to roll three six-sided dice and then add 2 to their sum.
 - Add a flag to print the individual rolls when the modifier is specified, so you can see both the dice and their sum.
 Great if you're too lazy to add numbers, like yours truly!

 ## Contributing